Skip to content

 temporal_graph_to_df

-Returns a pandas data frame for a given temporal graph.
+Return a DataFrame for a given temporal graph.

-Returns a pandas dataframe data that contains all edges including edge attributes.
+Returns a pandas.DataFrame that contains all edges including edge attributes.
 Node and network-level attributes are not included.
 To facilitate the import into network analysis tools that only support integer node identifiers, node uids can be replaced by a consecutive, zero-based index.

 Parameters: